-- Mitch McConnell and Donald Trump want us to think the fight is over and give up hope. - But if Democrats win the election, there is a simple way to undo the damage Trump and McConnell have done. - Democrats must add four seats to the Supreme Court to restore balance to the Court and protect our rights and our democracy.
+- Mitch McConnell and Donald Trump want us to think the fight is over and give up hope. - But when Democrats next control both houses of Congress, there is a simple way to undo the damage Trump and McConnell have done. - We must add four seats to the Supreme Court to restore balance to the Court and protect our rights and our democracy. - Adding four seats to the Supreme Court would restore the balance of the Court to what it would have been had Republicans not blocked Obama's nominee to replace Justice Scalia in 2016 and then rushed Trump's nominee to replace Justice Ginsburg in the middle of the 2020 election. - Having 13 justices would also represent a return to the tradition of having the number of Supreme Court justices correspond to the number of circuit courts in the United States, of which there are now 13.